Table of Contents

 It’s believed that living in harmony with one’s surroundings will maximize the flow of energy.

 The word luo means everything, and pan translates as tool or plate.
 It consists of concentric rings with Feng Shui symbols, as well as heaven dial and earth plate.

 Contrary to the traditional Western compass that points north, the luo pan points south.
 Generally, the facing direction is where the front door is located, while the sitting direction is the back of the house.

 Because its four sides are equal, the square has become associated with balance, steadfastness, law, and order.
 Throughout history, the square has been used to demonstrate these concepts.

-It appears in Leonardo da Vinci’s The Vitruvian Man, illustrating the artist’s belief on the divine connection between the universe and the human form.
+It appears in Leonardo da Vinci’s The Vitruvian Man, illustrating the artist’s belief in the divine connection between the universe and the human form.

-Pythagoras associated the square with the number 4 that relates to qualities like stability and consistency.
+Pythagoras associated the square with the number 4 which relates to qualities like stability and consistency.
 Most building foundations are squares or rectangles, as they encourage permanent structures.
-Some of its symbolism also include the four elements, four directions, and four seasons.
+Some of its symbolism also includes the four elements, four directions, and four seasons.

 From alphabetic letters to numbers and geometric shapes, these symbols remind us to be balanced in all things.
 Most are recognized around the world, whereas some are more obscure and are known in certain regions.